osslate/irc-message/README.md

 - `command` - A string with the message command.
 - `params` - An array with the message's parameters.

+If the message is invalid, `null` wil be returned.

+**NOTE:** In 0.x.x, irc-message objects were created by using the `new` keyword and threw an error if parsing failed.
+Starting from 1.x.x, irc-message exports a function that takes the raw line.
+If it is valid, an irc-message object will be returned.
+If not, `null` will be returned.

 ## Installation

     npm install irc-message